Manifests

 A library that wants to expose new tags to MXHX may create an XML manifest that maps tag names to fully-qualified class names.

-The following example manifest creates two new tags.
+The following example manifest defines two new tags.

 <componentPackage>